 With over 60% of the country covered in contours, it's no surprise the Swiss have perfected winter sports into an art form.
 There are an inexhaustible number of ski resorts, from the more famous ones like Zermatt and St. Moritz to lesser known locations like the ultra-hip Laax and family (and budget)-friendly Saas Fee.

 The name St. Moritz immediately conjures images of a jet-setting lifestyle of glitz and glamor.
-And while that still remains true to an extent, the town has taken on a more relaxed demeanor, allowing anyone who visits to enjoy the glamorous Alpine surroundings.
+And while that still remains true to an extent, the town (which sits not too far away from Italy's border) has taken on a more relaxed demeanor, allowing anyone who visits to enjoy the glamorous Alpine surroundings.

 The runs of St. Moritz are amongst the best in Switzerland (one of the reasons Audi has their ‘Free Fall’ men’s downhill race here).
 Skiing and snowboarding are the main attractions, and while the après-ski scene is not as strong as other resorts, there is the Dracula Club: a main attraction for international party-goers (don't be surprised if you see some people take trays from the restaurant and sled down the bob run afterwards).
 One of the more unique spots in St. Moritz is the Stübli Bar at the Hotel Schweizerhof.
 This small pub is where you'll find ski teachers and other locals mingling amongst live music.
 The Annual Gourmet Festival is also a highlight and takes place at the end of February (more on that below).